canjs/canjs/docs/can-guides/contribute/documentation.md

 ### body

-Most body sections start with an `## Use`.
-They should be a mini guide on how to use that piece of code.
+Most body sections start with a `## Use` subsection.
+This is a mini guide on how to use that piece of code.
 Modules should have long bodies that span multiple topics.
 For example [can-component]'s body has examples and information about nearly all of its sub-functions.
 However